 My research focuses on several aspects of the relationship between human societies and the environment, especially on how this relationship is modeled in sustainable development and conservation policy and in the theory of environmental anthropology.
 The relationship between agriculture and natural resources has been a long-term research interest, especially the role of gender in this relationship.
 I am a social anthropologist with area expertise in Indonesia and Pakistan.
 Current research interests include:

 - The relationship between human society and the environment in the history of environmental anthropology.
-I have recently completed a history of studies of the environment within anthropology, in collaboration with Michael Dove, for publication by Blackwell.
-This work will also form the basis for a new undergraduate course on environmental anthropology.
+I have published a history of studies of the environment within anthropology, in collaboration with Michael Dove, by Blackwell.
+I also teach an undergraduate course on environmental anthropology.

 - People and the environment in the history of sustainable development and conservation policy.
 This work concerns the history of ideas about development (or modernism) and the history of ideas about the environment (e.g. wilderness), beginning with early industrialism and capitalism and ending with current concepts of sustainable development and poverty as the cause of environmental degradation.